MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/install-azd.md

 ::: zone-end

 ::: zone pivot="env-dev-container"
-## DevContainer
+## Dev Container

-A [DevContainer](https://code.visualstudio.com/docs/remote/containers) is a Docker image that includes all of the prerequisites you need to run this app on your local machine.
+A [Dev Container](https://code.visualstudio.com/docs/remote/containers) is a Docker image that includes all of the prerequisites you need to run this app on your local machine.
 To get started, make sure you have the pre-requisites before choosing your azd template.

 ## Pre-requisites